 Employers primarily monitor and restrict internet access to prevent employees from accessing inappropriate or dangerous websites, though these tools are also used to improve productivity by restricting the use of unproductive websites.

 Tracking how much time an employee is idle or browsing unproductive websites also provides companies with insights into employee engagement, allowing them to optimize how technology is used by both remote and in-office employees.

-Computer activity monitoring is a catch-all term for monitoring computer events such as application use, USB activity, websites visited, screenshots, and logon activity.
-94% of organizations use some form of computer activity monitoring to improve productivity and security.
+Computer usage monitoring is a catch-all term for monitoring computer events such as application use, USB activity, websites visited, screenshots, and logon activity.
+94% of organizations use some form of computer usage monitoring to improve productivity and security.

 43% of employers in the American Management Association report monitor the email activity of their employees.
 Email monitoring is typically done with automated tools that scan for keywords, though 40% of the employers in the report stated they use manual email monitoring methods.

 GPS and other forms of location tracking are a niche form of employee monitoring that is not as widely used as computer usage tracking.
 The use of location tracking is often reserved for roles where frequent travel is required.
 Employers will often use location tracking on company-provided vehicles and mobile devices.

 Why do employers use GPS tracking?

 Keystroke logging (keylogging) is a highly controversial employee monitoring practice.
 Keyloggers track the individual keyboard inputs of employees and save that data for review.
 Keyloggers may be hardware or software-based.